Penterep/ptsamesite/README.md

 # PTSAMESITE

-> Same site scripting detection tool
+> Same Site Scripting Detection Tool

-ptsamesite is a tool that tests domains for same site scripting vulnerability. <br />
+ptsamesite is a tool that tests domains for same site scripting vulnerability.
-ptsamesite utilizes threading for fast parallel domain testing.

 ## Installation